Watts-Lab/deliberation-topics/topics/weinstein_listening/motion_expert.md

 ---

-- Rely on the fact that sound waves trigger receptors in our brain.
+- Rely on the fact that sound waves trigger receptors in our brains.
-- Step into the speaker's world and perspective.
+- Listen out for the key headlines by checking in every 15 seconds.
 - Think about how you can respond with supportive comments.